-Through mobile networks, to design for multiple users of VR services, in this study we introduce a new approach for predicting the viewport of 3600 videos.
-Based on client-side approach, referred to as QoE-ViLA (Viewport-based Live-streaming Adaptation in multicast and unicast), allows for the assessment of data rate per bandwidth to enhance video signal quality for users in the context of QoE-Driven Viewport Adaptation for Live 3600 Video Streaming in both multicast and unicast modes.
+Through mobile networks, to design for multiple users of VR services, in this study we introduce a new approach for predicting the viewport of 360° videos.
+Based on client-side approach, referred to as QoE-ViLA (Viewportbased Live-streaming Adaptation in multicast and unicast), allows for the assessment of data rate per bandwidth to enhance video signal quality for users in the context of QoE-Driven Viewport Adaptation for Live 360° Video Streaming in both multicast and unicast modes.
 Within QoE-ViLA, each video tile is encoded in different quality levels (called versions) using High-Efficiency Video Coding (HEVC).
 The main contributions of the proposed method are outlined as follows:

 Figure 1.
-Video encoding standardized using H.265/HEVC
+Video encoding standardized using H.265/HEVC.

 - Throughout a video streaming session, tiles beyond the user's viewing area are assigned only basic representations to maintain a minimal quality level, while tiles within the viewport are transmitted in several enhanced versions.
-As a result, QoE-ViLA achieves more efficient use of available network resources compared to traditional methods. - Impact of spectrum efficiency on different versions of multicast transport modes for minimizing network bandwidth usage.
+As a result, QoE-ViLA achieves more efficient use of available network resources compared to traditional methods.

+- The paper evaluates the influence of spectrum efficiency on different multicast transport mode configurations to achieve reduced network bandwidth usage.